 You do NOT need to sign up for these options if you are running a typical online store or taking typical payments:

-When you do you do your online application you can optionally sign-up for e-check service if you want to allow people to pay by check online.
-A second application will be required since this involves the ACH network (view a e-check paper application copy) .
+When you do your online application you can optionally sign-up for e-check service if you want to allow people to pay by check online.
+A second application will be required since this involves the ACH network (view an e-check paper application copy) .
 E-check requires an additional monthly fee (usually $6.95 or $9.95 depending on how they judge your viability) but e-checks are only charged about 1.6% of the transaction so it’s cheaper for customers to pay with checks than credit cards.

 You can download the Authorize.net User Manual.